 The biggest danger of getting a heart scan for a coronary calcium score?
 The upsell process that this test triggers.
 Behind closed doors, cardiologists and hospital administrators call heart scans “loss leaders,” i.e., charge less than the test costs to perform, e.g., $99 or $149, then hope that each person has a score high enough to be used as a crowbar to get you into the hospital or clinic for more testing.
 It is the rule, for instance, to be advised to have a nuclear stress test (around $4800, not to mention considerable radiation exposure, about 30-fold more than the CT heart scan), CT coronary angiogram (an angiogram of the coronary arteries performed on the same device as the basic heart scan but involving far more radiation and costing around $3000-4000), heart catherization, even “prophylactic” stent implantation even though this has been shown to yield no benefit and no reduction in future cardiovascular events.
 This is the alchemy of modern cardiovascular care: Convert the $99 loss leader CT heart scan into $90,000 or more of heart testing.
 This sort of upsell process is exceptionally common, something I have witnessed many times, no different than the car salesman trying to tack on all sorts of added costs to the car you’re looking to buy.
 But the consequences of upselling medical procedures is far more risky.

 CT heart scanning to obtain a coronary calcium score is a wonderful technology that can identify risk, then empower you in crafting a cardiovascular risk reduction program, providing a powerful and quantitative tracking tool to assess the results of your preventive efforts.
 Just don’t fall victim to the predatory and exploitative ways of cardiologists and hospitals.
 There is a time and place for additional testing.
-If you are uncertain what to do when a cardiologist advises you that you are a “walking time bomb” or that you might be at risk for sudden cardiac death and need additional testing despite walking, jogging, biking, etc. without symptoms, post your experience and questions in our Undoctored Inner Circle discussion forum, or join our weekly Virtual Meetups and discuss your situation for feedback.
+If you are uncertain what to do when a cardiologist advises you that you are a “walking time bomb” or that you might be at risk for sudden cardiac death and need additional testing despite walking, jogging, biking, etc. without symptoms, post your experience and questions in our Undoctored Inner Circle discussion forum, see the 3-part Workshop on CT Heart Scans and Coronary Calcium Scoring in the Undoctored Inner Circle website, and join our weekly Virtual Meetups and discuss your situation for feedback.
 Heart scans are wonderful—until the doctor uses it against you.